SmitDeshmukh/OnlineAssignmentPortal/README.md

 # OnlineAssignmentPortal

+Diploma Final Year Project
+Developed using PHP,HTML,CSS,JS,MySql.
-This project is aimed at downloading and uploading online assignments for students; with each assignment having information about the instructions, description, deadline, and submission details.
+This Portal is aimed at downloading and uploading online assignments for students; with each assignment having information about the instructions, description, deadline, and submission details.
 The main goal of this thesis is to design and implement online assignment submission they would be able to evaluate assignments